 Please note: Offers should coordinate start dates at least 14 days into the future (two weeks) when possible to allow for all possible background checks, Motor Vehicle Records (for applicable positions), etc. to be completed prior to starting.

-All search materials, including the interview notes, hiring matrix, confidentiality forms, search completion forms, reference checks, and any other documentation that may have been a part of the search (presentation rubrics, portfolios, etc.) must be kept for a minimum of one year from the date of hire within the department.
+All search materials, including the interview notes, selection matrix, confidentiality forms, search completion forms, reference checks, and any other documentation that may have been a part of the search (presentation rubrics, portfolios, etc.) must be kept for a minimum of one year from the date of hire within the department.
 In addition, for all faculty searches, especially for administrative/professional faculty searches, departments are strongly encouraged to submit the recruitment search materials to the Talent Acquisition team at email@example.com via email for appropriate filing of historical records of the search process.
 After the one-year mark, it is recommended departments send the documents to Records Management for confidential destruction.

 *NOTE: Please note that when sending recruitment search materials to the Talent Acquisition team, acceptable file formats include PDF and Word files.
 Please limit the number of attachments to ten (10).
 It is recommended that departments combine similar search materials into one file.